Taxila: Indo-Greek, Indo-Scythian, and Indo-Parthian Kingdoms

-Kushan
+Kushan Empire

 Around the year 50 CE, the Greek Neopythagorean philosopher Apollonius of Tyana allegedly visited Taxila, which was described by his biographer, Philostratus, writing some 200 years later, as a fortified city laid out on a symmetrical plan, similar in size to Nineveh.
 Modern archaeology confirms this description.
 Inscriptions dating to 76 CE demonstrate that the city had come under Kushan rule by that time, after the city was captured from the Parthians by Kujula Kadphises, founder of the Kushan Empire.
 The great Kushan ruler Kanishka later founded Sirsukh, the most recent of the ancient settlements at Taxila.

-Gupta
+Gupta Empire

 In the mid-fourth century CE, the Gupta Empire occupied the territories in Eastern Gandhara, establishing a Kumaratya's post at Taxila.
 The city became well known for its trade links, including silk, sandalwood, horses, cotton, silverware, pearls, and spices.
 It is during this time that the city heavily features in classical Indian literature – both as a centre of culture as well as a militarised border city.

 Taxila's university remained in existence during the travels of Chinese pilgrim Faxian, who visited Taxila around 400 CE.
 He wrote that Taxila's name translated as "the Severed Head", and was the site of a story in the life of Buddha "where he gave his head to a man".

 Decline

 The Kidarites, vassals of the Hephthalite Empire are known to have invaded Taxila in c.
 450 CE.
-Though repelled by the Gupta Emperor Skandagupta, the city would not recover- probably on account of the strong Hunnic presence in the area, breakdown of trade as well as the three-way war between Persia, the Kidarite State, and the Huns in Western Gandhara.
+Though repelled by the Gupta Emperor Skandagupta, the city would not recover- probably on account of the strong Hunnic presence in the area, breakdown of trade as well as the three-way war among Persia, the Kidarite State, and the Huns in Western Gandhara.